keboola/processor-duckdb/README.md

 }
 ```

-More examples of configurations for both modes can be found in the [tests directory](../tests/). (always inside source/data/config.json).
+More configuration examples for both modes can be found in the [tests directory](../tests/) (always inside source/data/config.json).

 # Local Debugging